Robert Downey Jr.: 1996–2001: Addiction-related setbacks and Ally McBeal

-After missing a court-ordered drug test in 1997, Downey spent six months in Los Angeles County Jail.
-In January 1998, he was temporarily allowed out of jail to star in the U.S. Marshals.
+Downey starred in Two Girls and a Guy (1997), portraying a duplicitous man who convinces each of two women that she is his only love.
+After missing a court-ordered drug test in 1997, he spent six months in Los Angeles County Jail.
+In January 1998, he was briefly released from jail to film U.S. Marshals.
 Upon his full release, he entered a court-mandated 120-day rehab program and then starred in Black and White (1999), playing Terry Donager, the gay husband of a documentary filmmaker.
 That year, after maintaining sobriety during the filming of Wonder Boys (2000), Downey relapsed.
 At the time, he was facing financial difficulties and had lost his house in Malibu.
 Later that year, after missing another court-ordered drug test, he was arrested again.
-Despite his lawyer, Robert Shapiro, assembling the same legal team that had successfully defended O. J. Simpson in his criminal trial, Downey was sentenced to a three-year prison term at the California Substance Abuse Treatment Facility and State Prison in Corcoran.
+Despite his lawyer Robert Shapiro assembling the same legal team that had successfully defended O. J. Simpson in his criminal trial, Downey was sentenced to a three-year prison term at the California Substance Abuse Treatment Facility and State Prison in Corcoran.
 At the time of his arrest, all of Downey's film projects had been completed and were nearing release.
 He had also been hired to voice the devil in the NBC animated series God, the Devil and Bob, but was dismissed after failing to attend rehearsals.

 After spending nearly a year in the Corcoran prison, Downey was unexpectedly released in 2000 on the condition of posting a $5,000 bail, when a judge ruled that his cumulative time in incarceration facilities—from his initial 1996 arrests—qualified him for early release.
 A week after his release, he joined the cast of the television series Ally McBeal as a new love interest.
 For his performance, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series and won the Golden Globe Award for Best Supporting Actor – Series, Miniseries, or Television Film.
 In retrospect, Downey described his performance as overrated, deeming it his "lowest point in terms of addictions".
 Before the end of his first season on Ally McBeal, Downey was arrested on Thanksgiving in 2000, after police responded to an anonymous 911 call and searched his room at Merv Griffin's Hotel and Givenchy Spa in Palm Springs, California.
 He was found under the influence of a controlled substance and in possession of cocaine and valium.
-Despite facing a potential prison sentence of up to four years and eight months if convicted, Downey committed to appear in at least eight additional episodes of Ally McBeal.
+Despite facing a prison sentence of up to four years and eight months if convicted, Downey committed to appear in at least eight more episodes of Ally McBeal.